Keyword Research Tip: You Really Should Look At The SERP

 When you take ALL THAT TIME to come up with your keyword list, be sure you take the time to actually pop open those urls, and review the results.
 So add a column to your keyword research sheet for “Quality check”.

-• Rate keywords with the value of 4 if you KNOW that these are direct, transactional keyword phrases that people search seeking SPECIFICALLY your product/service
+• Rate keywords with the value of 4 if you KNOW that these are direct, transactional keyword phrases that people search seeking SPECIFICALLY your product/service.
+Intent is important.

 • Rate keywords with the value of 3 if you think these are SIMILAR products or services, that your target customer would also LIKELY buy.
 For example, if you sell toothpaste, then “tooth brush” would be SIMILAR